zaphosting/docs/docs/css-troubleshooting-segmentation-fault.md

 ---
 id: css-troubleshooting-segmentation-fault
 title: "Counter-Strike Source: Segmentation Fault"
-description: "Information on how to resolve the segmentation fault error on a Counter-Strike: Source server from ZAP-Hosting - ZAP-Hosting.com documentation"
+description: "Information on how to resolve the segmentation fault error on a Counter-Strike: Source server from ZAP-Hosting"
 sidebar_label: Segmentation Fault
 services:
   - gameserver-css